Mercury Records: Mercury Nashville

 Mercury's Nashville unit dates back to 1957, when Mercury formed a joint venture with Starday Records specifically for releasing artists performing country music.
 Mercury bought out Starday's half in 1958.

 In 1997, PolyGram, looking to cut costs in anticipation of a merger with a competitor, consolidated all of its Nashville operations under the Mercury name.
 Mercury Nashville took over management of all of PolyGram's country back catalog from sister labels such as Polydor (including releases once issued by MGM Records), A&M, and the small country back catalog of Motown Records (Motown released these albums under subsidiary labels).
 All country artists under contract to other PolyGram labels either moved to Mercury or were dropped altogether.

-Today, Mercury Nashville continues to be an active imprint under Universal Music Group Nashville, where it continues to manage the country back catalog that once belonged to PolyGram (MCA Nashville manages what Universal had already owned at the time of the PolyGram merger).
+Today, Mercury Nashville continues to be an active imprint under Music Corporation of America where it continues to manage the country back catalog that once belonged to PolyGram (MCA Nashville manages what Universal had already owned at the time of the PolyGram merger).

 Mercury Records (UK)

+Oriole Records was the exclusive UK licensee for Mercury Records from 1950 until 1955.
+Initially, releases by artists like Frankie Laine and Vic Damone appeared on Oriole imprint, but later, they were released under the Mercury label.
+As far as can be traced, Eric Delaney and his Band was the sole British artist to appear on the Mercury label.
+When CBS took over Oriole (1955) releases moved to PYE.
 In 1958, Mercury switched its distribution in the UK from Pye to EMI, and in 1964 to Philips.

 Mercury operated as an imprint in the UK under Phonogram, a division of Dutch electronics company Philips from the mid-1960s until 1998, when Phonogram was bought by Universal Music.
 In March 2013, its artist roster was moved to Virgin EMI in a restructuring of Universal's UK labels.

 In 2005, Jason Iley was appointed the new managing director of Mercury.
 He joined the company from Island Records, where he was general manager.
 In July 2005, Iley appointed Paul Adam to senior artist and repertoire (A&R) director of the label; the two had previously worked together at Island Records.

 In October 2006, U2 decided to leave Island Records and moved to Mercury Records, reportedly to rejoin Iley, with whom they had worked previously at Island Records.

 In March 2011, the label announced it was stopping the production of CD and vinyl singles, and would only release them physically as "rare exceptions".

 In 2012, signings on Mercury included Pixie Lott, Arcade Fire, Amy Macdonald, Noah and the Whale, Chase & Status, Jake Bugg, and Bo Bruce.

 In July, Mercury announced that Mike Smith was joining as president of its music division.

 In March 2013, Mercury UK was absorbed into Virgin EMI by Universal Music.
 Virgin EMI was rebranded as EMI Records in June 2020.